The likely reason you get nightmares – and tips to try preventing them

 It scared the bejeezus out of me, and I still feel goose bumps recounting the dream.

-"Some people do have very vivid dreams, when they describe it, it's like they're describing a scene from a movie," said Dr. Charles Bae, a sleep medicine neurologist and associate professor at the University of Pennsylvania.
-"It can be very stressful, that’s why people don't like them.
+"Some people do have very vivid dreams; when they describe it, it's like they're describing a scene from a movie," said Dr. Charles Bae, a sleep medicine neurologist and associate professor at the University of Pennsylvania.
+"It can be very stressful; that’s why people don't like them.
 They're anxious, afraid, they feel threatened."

 Why I got the nightmare, however, seemed pretty simple: Some nervous anticipation about watching a creepy clown terrorize children acted as a trigger, right?

-"If you kind of plot out a timeline, they had some sort of physical or sexual trauma, or very stressful events in their lives.
+"If you kind of plot out a timeline, they had some sort of physical or sexual trauma or very stressful events in their lives.
 This Las Vegas shooting, that could be a trigger for some."

-After fielding this question, Bae wanted to know if I generally enjoyed horror movies.
+After fielding this question, Bae wanted to know if I generally enjoy horror movies.
 I don't.

 "Yes," Bae said of my assessment.
-"If you were truly (thinking), 'God I really don’t want to (see it) but I'll do it anyway.'"
+"If you were truly (thinking), 'God, I really don’t want to (see it) but I'll do it anyway.'"

 When trying to determine exactly why someone has a certain nightmare, it's usually difficult to draw a line saying "A led to B," according to Bae.
 But generally, nightmares are at least loosely linked to something the person is experiencing or stressing about during waking hours.